neelkshah/alt-cs/week4/db-architecture-4.md

    - SQL semantics dictate that a single SQL statement should not be able to see its own updates, careful implementation is needed to ensure this.
    - ***The Halloween problem*** is an example of what can go wrong.
 The problem arises on statements like
-      >give everyone whose salary is under $20K a 10% raise.”
+      >give everyone whose salary is under $20K a 10% raise.

    - If a plan uses an index scan iterator over salary field piplined into an update iterator, it results in all low-paid employees receiving repeated raises until they earn more than $20K.
    - One way to avoid this problem is not using indexes on the columns being updated, but this can be quite inefficient.